 Fort Sill-Lawton community is not a high-cost area; however, it's still important to be prepared financially before you arrive.
 Soldiers assigned to Fort Sill do not receive a cost of living allowance (COLA).

 Compared to the rest of the country, Lawton Metro Area's cost of living is 19.70% lower than the U.S. average.

 Army Emergency Relief (AER) is the Army's own emergency financial assistance organization and is dedicated to "Helping the Army Take Care of its Own."
 AER provides interest free loans, grants or a combination of both to Soldiers and Families that are facing a financial hardship.

 Assistance includes: initial rent and deposit, payment of rent to prevent eviction, house and trailer payments, emergency shelter, food, utilities (one time assistance for cable), essential repairs on one POV, medical/dental expenses when medically required down payment cannot be deferred through usual payment plans, cranial helmets, car seats, essential furniture, repair/replacement of basic appliances, minor home repairs, funeral expenses, required travel expenses due to emergency leave, emergency travel, convalescent leave, extraordinary costs in meeting port call or PCS, clothing, fire or other disaster after Red Cross assistance, and other privation prevention.
 Food vouchers are also available if referred by Soldier chain of command.
+If you are unsure whether your specific need qualifies for AER assistance, please contact AER for determination.
 AER is located Building 4700 suite 100 in Army Community Service.
 If assistance is needed contact AER at 580-442-4916 between 0800-1500 Monday thru Friday.
 If you have an emergency on weekends, holidays or after hours contact the American Red Cross at 877-272-7337.